The fear of the Lord is the beginning of knowledge. Prov. 1:7

 God has provided capable teachers for the present school year, for which we are very grateful.
 Nevertheless, our desire is that gradually the majority of our staff could be made up of committed Christians.
 While even an unbeliever can be a good teacher in an academic subject, our prayer is that the Lord will bring us qualified Christian teachers who will be living examples of Christ in word and deed, and that He could convert the hearts of the teachers who do not yet know Him.

 Due to current state education requirements, it is very difficult for an American to be able to teach in Mexico.
 A more viable alternative has been to hire Mexican teachers.
 This has also provided the blessing of employment for some of our local brothers and sisters.

 El Colegio de las Américas de Ixtlán depends largely on the generosity of our churches in the U.S. Thank you for your financial support and prayers that make a difference in the lives of many children in Mexico!

-We have just begun working with the Child Sponsorship Committee to extend sponsorship opportunties for all of our children.
+Child Sponsorship opportunities exist for our children as well.
 Please see the child sponsorship page to get involved.